sanketachari15/TA-Management/README.md

 ### Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories for Professor:

 - Professor should be able to add and remove students as TAs for a particular course, added students should be disabled in the list
 <img src='gifs/prof_add_remove.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />